View all web browser and mobile devices available in our cloud-based test lab.

 Today’s technology consumers have high standards.
 They expect their apps to run smoothly without bugs interrupting their digital habits.
 In fact, when Instagram is down, the outage makes national news.
 With the growth of IoT powering important devices like home security systems, errors and outages can have serious consequences.

 Technology is not just expanding, it’s also fragmenting.
 Desktop browsers like Chrome and Firefox release a public beta or GA every month.
 And that’s just browsers.
 New mobile devices, versions, and operating systems are released daily.

-With each release, a new testing challenge is introduced for DevOps.
+With each release, a new digital testing challenge is introduced for DevOps.
 Test teams are expected to keep up with every advancement, test against every change, and identify regressions.

 To meet these steep customer expectations, testing teams need to be strategic.
 It’s essential for DevOps to have robust testing coverage that proactively analyzes the market and the pace of tech.
 Like test teams and developers retire irrelevant and aged code and test scenarios, same goes with platforms and OS versions — these need to be monitored continuously and adjusted as needed.
 Ignoring the importance of test coverage is the biggest risk of all.
 It puts your brand reputation at risk and creates an opening for your competition to win.

 Now that we’ve emphasized why agile test coverage is so important, here is exactly how to create a bulletproof test coverage plan.

 Table of ContentsEstablish a Full Picture for Test CoverageStrategic Test Coverage Includes:Bottom Line: Match the Market and Tailor Your Test CoverageRelated ContentTable of Contents1 - Establish a Full Picture for Test Coverage2 - Strategic Test Coverage Includes:3 - Bottom Line: Match the Market and Tailor Your Test Coverage4 - Related Content